 To achieve strength and lower elongation woven geotextiles are used compared to non-woven geotextiles.

-They are a polymer product generally used to solve civil engineering issues.
+They are a polymer product hence used to solve civil engineering issues.